Stream it:

 By Jeffrey M. Anderson

 Disney's latest animated feature Lilo & Stitch might be more geared toward animation buffs than towards tykes on summer vacation.
-Its beautifully hand-drawn animation resonates with pop history, with visual echoes to Dr. Suess, Chuck Jones and others.
+Its beautifully hand-drawn animation resonates with pop history, with visual echoes to Dr. Seuss, Chuck Jones and others.
+Coupled with a breathtaking look at life in Hawaii, Lilo & Stich certainly merits a look.

 Lilo of the title (pronounced "Lee-lo") is a small, odd little girl (voiced by Daveigh Chase) who doesn't quite fit in with the other little girls around.
-She shows up late to her dance class because it was her day to feed the fish their peanut butter sandwiches -- only they were out of peanut butter, and the dance teacher certainly didn't expect Lilo to feed the fish tuna sandwiches, could she?
+She shows up late to her dance class because it was her day to feed the fish their peanut butter sandwiches, only they were out of peanut butter, and the dance teacher certainly didn't expect Lilo to feed the fish tuna sandwiches, could she?

 Later, when the other girls play with their perfect Barbie-like dolls, Lilo whips out her hand-made (and slightly botched) Frankenstein-like doll, scaring her would-be playmates away.

-Thankfully, directors Dean Debois and Chris Sanders have chosen to dump the usual lite-rock, radio-friendly schmaltz usually cranked out by Elton John or Tim Rice (or Bryan Adams, whose bloodless songs sunk the recent Spirit: Stallion of the Cimarron) in favor of a vintage rock score by Elvis Presley and others, as well as Hawaiian pop songs.
+Thankfully, co-directors Dean Debois and Chris Sanders have chosen to dump the usual lite-rock, radio-friendly schmaltz usually cranked out by Elton John or Tim Rice (or Bryan Adams, whose bloodless songs sunk the recent Spirit: Stallion of the Cimarron) in favor of a vintage rock score by Elvis Presley and others, as well as Hawaiian pop songs, including the catchy new "Hawaiian Roller Coaster Ride."
 Though no one can stop the inevitable, horrible boy band cover song during the end credits.

-By dumping the bad music, Lilo & Stitch happily carries on the more amusing, lightweight Disney cartoons like the recent underrated The Emperor's New Groove, designed for fun and laughs, rather than somber, preachy treacle like The Lion King.
+By dumping the bad music, Lilo & Stitch happily carries on the more amusing, lightweight Disney cartoons like the recent underrated The Emperor's New Groove, designed for fun and laughs, rather than somber, preachy stuff like The Lion King.

 DVD Details: In 2009, Disney released one of their super-deluxe re-issues on two discs with lots of extras: deleted scenes, music videos, games, featurettes, a hula lesson, trailers, an audio commentary track with directors Dean Deblois and Chris Sanders and a two-hour documentary.